-Simmer and stir using a wooden spoon, making sure the spoon scrapes the the bottom of the pan to move bits and prevent it from burning.
+Simmer and stir using a wooden spoon, making sure the spoon scrapes the bottom of the pan to move bits and prevent it from burning.
 Stir every 10 minutes.
-Sometimes it will foam and froth, skim - stir it in and continue (I agree this can be tedious but the results are worth enduring tedium for, in my humble opinion - in any case, gather your friends around the cooking pot and take turns stirring while you chat!)
+Sometimes it will foam and froth, skim - stir it in and continue

-- After 45 minutes, when the mixture is a golden caramel colour and the flavour of tea shines through, remove and discard the tea bags.
+After 45 minutes, when the mixture has taken on some colour colour and the flavour of tea shines through, strain, remove and discard the tea bags/ tea leaves.
 The mixture would have reduced in volume to about a quarter.

 Return to the pot , on simmer and keep stirring till you get a loose honey consistency.
 It will thicken to a paste, like Nutella or peanut butter once it cools down.

 Store in clean, sterilized jars and allow to cool.
 Once cool, refrigerate and allow the jam 'rest' - 2-3 days before eating.